ualbertalib/era-batch-script/README.md

 XSL templates are stored here only for backup purposes, and are not updated.
 They contain the correct headers + all the validations.

+Always refer to the [Google Apps Script documentation](https://developers.google.com/apps-script/) when attempting to fix an issue.
+Many of the bugs present are a result of language updates.

 ## MANIFEST HEADERS

 **file_name**: Only contains file name, no path directory.